Small ball (baseball)

 Most commonly, managers will switch to small-ball tactics while a game is in progress, doing so upon the convergence of a variety of factors including having appropriate hitters coming up next in the batting order and, often, having fast runners already on base.
-A team could also start the game with the intention of playing small ball but then change from this strategy at some point during a game, depending on circumstances, such as when the opposing pitcher is struggling or has left the game or when the team is ahead or behind by several runs.
+A team could also start the game with the intention of playing small ball but then change from this strategy at some point during a game, depending on circumstances, such as when a dominant opposing pitcher is struggling or has left the game or when the team is ahead or behind by several runs.